free-audio/clap/spec.rst

 A feedback loop has it's both ends identified by ``clap_channel->stream_id``.

-During the audio processing, ``struct clap_process`` contains a callback which is used to process the feeback stream:
+During the audio processing, ``struct clap_process`` contains a callback which is used to process the feedback stream:

 .. code:: c